 Who gets fibrous dysplasia?

-Fibrous dysplasia is not common, although anyone can get it.
-It is usually starts in children and young adults.
-Once a person has the condition, they will have it for the rest of their life.
+Fibrous dysplasia is not common, but anyone can develop the disease.
+It is usually diagnosed in children and young adults, who have likely had it since birth.

 What are the symptoms of fibrous dysplasia?